Muddaj/Portfolio/README.md

 # About the Page

-Welcome to my Github Portfolio Page,
+Welcome to my Github Portfolio Page!

 While you will find some of my public showcase projects here, I want to highlight that I have chosen to keep most of my projects private.
-Should you require further insight into my capabilities, please feel frree to reach out to me directly.
+Should you require further insight into my capabilities, please feel free to reach out to me directly.
 I would be more than happy to provide additional information or arrange a private demonstration tailored to your requirements.

 Sincerely,
 Max Johansson